bluhm/lockfish/README.md

 (env2): $ pip install -r requirements.txt

-you are good to go now
+you are good to go now, just run

+buildcg.py config simple

+to test it out.

+Bash completion after you . activate.sh should help you out.

 # Usage